Aemota/Java-Projects/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-In this repository, I am including some of the projects I have been working on during the first year of the Multiplatform Application Development Vocational Training Cycle, covering the following topics:
+In this repository, I am including some of the projects I have been working on during the first year of Higher Education in Multiplatform Application Development, covering the following topics:

 - **Java Fundamentals**: Basic concepts such as variables, data types, control structures, and functions.
 - **Advanced Java Usage**: Exception handling, input/output, file handling, string manipulation and arrays.